 In Detention

-If you need more information about immigration procedures, you can ask to speak to a CBSA officer.
-Your legal representative can provide you with important information.
+You can ask to speak to a CBSA officer for more information about the steps ahead.
+Your legal representative can also give you important information.

 Visitors

-You may be able to receive visits from friends, family members or other visitors.
-Visiting hours and conditions are different depending on where you are detained.
+You may be able to have visits from friends, family members, or others.
+Visiting hours and conditions will vary.

 Security measures

-Detention centres and jails are staffed by security guards who enforce the rules and carry out surveillance.
+The centres and jails are staffed by security guards who enforce the rules and watch over you.

 Children

-If you are in Canada with your children, it is possible that they will be in detention with you in an Immigration Holding Centre.
-If you are separated from your children or other family members, it is important to discuss with your legal representative and to seek help from an NGO.
+If you are in Canada with your children, they may be held in a centre with you.
+If you are separated from your children or other family members, tell your legal representative and get help from an NGO.

-If you have a complaint about your treatment, you may complain to CBSA.
-Complaints are handled internally by CBSA.
-Communications with CBSA can be used in detention review hearings.
-It is important to seek legal advice or seek information from NGOs.
+If you have a complaint about your treatment, you can complain to CBSA.
+Any discussions you have may come up again at your hearings.
+It is important to get legal advice or get information from an NGO.

 Your rights

-• Be represented by a legal representative at your expense or to receive legal aid, if you qualify.
-You will be given information about the legal aid services available to you.
-You may also designate a friend or a member of an organization or association to represent you without a fee
+• Get legal aid if you qualify.
+You will be told about the legal aid services available to you.
+You may also get a friend or a member of an organization to represent you without a fee.

-• Contact a representative of your country’s embassy or consulate.
-If you do not want a consular representative to be contacted because you are seeking protection in Canada, you can ask that the office of the United Nations High Commissioner for Refugees (UNHCR) in Canada be informed of your detention
+• Contact your country’s embassy or consulate.
+If you are making a refugee claim, you should not do this without first getting legal advice.
+You can ask that the United Nations High Commissioner for Refugees (UNHCR) in Canada be contacted.

-• Be assisted by an interpreter if you do not understand or speak the language in which immigration proceedings are being conducted (English or French)
+• Get an interpreter if you do not understand or speak English or French.

 • Practice your religion.